Mission, Goals, & Eligibility

-- Mentor and support Wake County foster care youth in completing a diploma, certificate or degree at Wake Tech Community College
+- mentoring and supporting Wake County foster care youth in completing a diploma, certificate or degree at Wake Tech Community College,

-- Increase the number of former foster youth transferring to bachelor's degree programs
+- increasing the number of former foster youth transferring to bachelor's degree programs,

-- Decrease the number of high school dropouts among foster youth by providing a pathway to higher education
+- decreasing the number of high school dropouts among foster youth by providing a pathway to higher education, and

-- Help former foster youth develop life skills and financial independence
+- helping former foster youth develop life skills and financial independence.

-For a Foster or Former Foster Child to be eligible to participate in Fostering Bright Futures, they:
+For a foster or former foster child to be eligible to participate in Fostering Bright Futures, they must:

-- Wake Tech student and legal resident of any North Carolina county
+- be a Wake Tech student and a legal resident of any North Carolina county,

-- High school diploma or GED on file before Fall semester begins
+- have a high school diploma or GED on file before the fall semester begins,

-- FBF application completed and submitted by October 15th of each year.
+- complete and submit the FBF application by October 15th of each year.